Thinking Outside of the Gym: Taking Classes Outside Due to Coronavirus

 - Keep it simple—focus on full body and bodyweight movements that don’t require equipment.

 - If you decided to use equipment, consider assigning each person equipment to limit exposure and be sure to have strict cleaning protocols in place.
 CSS is taking this approach with their classes: “We’ll move things out based on the weather,” Leggett said.
-(Pro tip: if you take this approach, consider checking the items out as rentals for an extended time.)
+(Pro tip: if you take this approach, consider checking the items out as rentals.)

 Other things to consider: